Ylianst/ESP-IQ2020/README.md

 [Short Video (5:38)](https://www.youtube.com/watch?v=egX6bspzuqo), [Long Video (24:42)](https://youtu.be/OjBa2vJ3cmw)

 The IQ2020 is the control board used by a lot of hot tubs, so check if you have this board.
-You will need to buy a small device, flash the right firmware on the device using ESP-Home and then connect the device using 4 wires to your hot tub.
+You will need to have [Home Assistant](https://www.home-assistant.io/) as your smart home controller and to buy a small device, flash the right firmware on the device using ESP-Home and then connect the device using 4 wires to your hot tub.
 The device will be powered by the hot tub and has built-in WIFI, so everything stays within the control box, no messy wires.
 First you will need to buy a ESP32 device and a RS485 interface for it.
 I recommand this exact hardware (~26$ US):

 - [ATOM Lite ESP32 IoT Development Kit](https://shop.m5stack.com/products/atom-lite-esp32-development-kit)
 - [ATOM Tail485 - RS485 Converter for ATOM](https://shop.m5stack.com/products/atom-tail485)